gusaiani/colemak-home-row-frenzy/README.md

 By now, you probably know that your right pinky finger travels a lot to hit typical programming keys.
 As a matter of fact, it is responsible for 13 keys, some of them very far ( `\` ) and adjacent to others which have no ergonomic anchor ( `]` ) — and that’s not counting function keys and the arrows.

-So here’s the tradeoff: by hitting what amounts to _chords_ of keys on the left hand, and by making sure these chords are always in the same place and don’t vary too much, you may very quickly start making less and less mistakes when typing pinky-heavy keys.
+So here’s the tradeoff: by hitting what amounts to _chords_ of keys on the left hand, and by making sure these chords are always in the same place and don’t vary too much, you may very quickly start making fewer and fewer mistakes when typing pinky-heavy keys.

 For good measure, you’ll find three shortcuts that produce two consecutive keystrokes that are typical in certain programming languages and are error-prone to type.